Misconceptions about Art Therapy:

 As a visual language, art therapy need not be “good” or “well done” in the eyes of others to be effective.

-5. Art therapy is for children or the elderly.
+5. Art therapy is only for children or the elderly.

 In fact, art is one of my favorite things to bring to family therapy, as it has the ability to level the playing field.